21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 Getting to Campeche by car

-Getting to Campeche by car is the best option if you have plenty of time on your hand and you love to explore.
+Traveling to Campeche by car, like I did, is the best option if you have plenty of time on your hands and enjoy exploring.

-I would just make sure you drop off the car in the same location where you pick it up in order to avoid high drop-off surcharges.
+I would just make sure you drop off the car in the exact location where you pick it up in order to avoid high drop-off surcharges.

-You could check car rental prices on Discover Cars platform where you can compare prices among different car rentals and find the best deals.
+I always use and recommend booking on the Discover Cars platform, where you can compare prices among different car rentals and find the best deals.

 The Best Mayan Sites to Visit in Campeche

-Besides Edzna, situated only 1 hour from the city Campeche and the lesser known but very intriguing Xtampak there are many other incredible archeological sites in Campeche that are worth mentioning.
+Besides Edzna, situated just 1 hour from the city of Campeche and the lesser-known but intriguing Xtampak, there are many other incredible archaeological sites in Campeche that are worth mentioning.

-Since I have talked about them in another post I am just linking to the other page in case you want to learn more.
+Since I have already discussed them in another post, I am simply linking to that page in case you would like to learn more.

 I will also include the distance from Campeche for your convenience.